 |

-1. Choose the Right Type of Consignment Shop
+Step 1: Choose the Right Type of Consignment Shop

 If you’re wondering how to start a consignment shop, the first step is to narrow down exactly what kind of store you want to open.
 The most successful stores cater to a specific audience and have a specialty or focus area that helps them stand out from other online or offline retail competitors.
-To make the most money with your new business, choose a product area that is in high demand and/or hard to find, to lure shoppers into your store.
+To make the most money with your new business, choose a product area that is in high demand and/or hard to find, to attract shoppers into your store.

 Designer & Luxury Goods